UV26320/GeeksForGeeks/README.md

-## Collection of LeetCode questions to ace the coding interview!
+## Collection of GeeksForGeeks questions to ace the coding interview!